AdityaPatel231003/OS/README.md

 # OS
 Learning in OS during 5th Semester

-#Round Robin is a CPU scheduling algorithm where each process is cyclically assigned a fixed time slot.
+#Round Robin =>is a CPU scheduling algorithm where each process is cyclically assigned a fixed time slot.
 CHARACTERISTICS :-  * It is simple, easy to implement, and starvation-free as all processes get a fair share of CPU.
                     * One of the most commonly used techniques in CPU scheduling is a core.
                     * It is preemptive as processes are assigned CPU only for a fixed slice of time at most.